Salk EDGE Summer Program

 Overview and Goals

 Salk EDGE aims to Elevate Diversity in Graduate Education by equipping graduate students from underrepresented backgrounds for careers in science.
-The goal of this two-week, technique-intensive summer program is to train current PhD candidates who are contributing to cancer research on cutting-edge research techniques while also supporting the use of these new techniques in their home labs.
+The goal of this two-week, technique-intensive summer program is to train current PhD candidates on cutting-edge research techniques while also supporting the use of these new techniques in their home labs.
 In addition, students will participate in several soft skills workshops (including scientific communication, grant writing, networking, and more) and have the opportunity to meet and network with different Salk labs, current trainees, staff, and faculty interested in recruiting post-docs.

 Primary program goals: